Dream Symbols Dictionary

 Flying through the air is an euphoric dream symbolizing freedom, transcendence, and overcoming limits.
 Difficulty flying can indicate perceived obstacles.

 Ask yourself: What do I need to free myself from?
-What limits am I ready to transcend?

 Forest